-While boxing may not be the perfect martial art for a street fight, it is pretty effective for self defense.
+While boxing may not be the perfect martial art for a street fight, it is still pretty effective for self defense:

 - Boxing is probably one of the most effective martial arts for a street fight and for self defense

-- It teaches some key skills like how to throw effect punches, distance management, stance, and proper stance (as well as confidence if boxing training includes freqently live sparring)
+- It teaches some key skills like how to throw effect punches, distance management, stance, and proper stance (as well as confidence if boxing training includes frequent live sparring)

 - However, boxing may not be universally optimal as it lacks any grappling training

-- Of course, we should say that engaging in a physical confrontation or street fight should be avoided at all costs and situational awarness, avoiding conftrontation, and de-escalation are always the most opimtal solutions.
+- Of course, we should say that engaging in a physical confrontation or street fight should be avoided at all costs and situational awareness, avoiding confrontation, and deescalation are always the most optimal solutions.

 - Overall, boxing is a good foundation for self defense but should be complimented by some type of grappling training (like Brazilian jiu jitsu, wrestling, or judo).